 Luca Masserano

-Ann B. Lee and BarnabĂĄs PĂłczos.
+Ann B. Lee and co-mentored by BarnabĂĄs PĂłczos.

-supported by the National Science Foundation (grant #2020295).
+supported by the National Science Foundation (grant #2020295) and by the CMU 2024 Presidential Fellowship for the Statistics Department.

-Before joining CMU, I obtained an M.Sc. in Data Science at Bocconi University in Milan (Italy), where I was advised by Igor Pruenster and
+Before joining CMU, I obtained an M.Sc. in Data Science (Statistics) at Bocconi University in Milan (Italy), where I was advised by Igor Pruenster and

 Antonio Lijoi.

-CV /
+CV |

-Scholar /
+Scholar |

-Github: Personal - Group /
+Github: Personal - Group |

 LinkedIn